• Home

 A: We try to accept all presentations if the application is clear in title and description.
 We want to make an opportunity for new speakers to be seen and heard.
 If the "science" is shaky, then we have a peer review board that will screen the application, then make a recommendation to accept or reject.

-Q: How are these presentations made in a virtual expo?
+Q: How are these presentations made in a virtual Academy?

 Q: Can I reuse a presentation that I made someplace else?